MyMirelHub/dapr-support-case/README.md

 ## What We've Tried

+1. The services fail to initialize but we don't know why!
-1. We can see in the logs that the Publisher service is receiving the orders
+2. Before, we could see in the logs that the Publisher service was receiving the orders
-2. The services fail to initialize but we don't know why!
 3. We've checked that Redis is running (using the default Dapr Redis)
-4. We're using the local secret store for Redis configuration
+4. We're now using the local secret store for Redis configuration
-5. The subscriber has the proper Topic attribute on the endpoint

 Could you please help us figure out what's wrong?
 This is blocking our development team from moving forward.